Alt text

 I am a computer science student.
 My current goal is to pursue a PhD in computational neuroscience.
 I work as a research assistant at a neuroscience lab in UPenn.
-At the lab, I was given the liberty to propose and research a novel mathematical model of intracortical inhibition/facilitation and its predictive power using random forests.
-I have presented this research at the SLEEP 2024 conference.
-I am also the developer of a main Julia library for EEG analysis.
+At the lab, I was given the liberty to propose and research a novel mathematical model of intracortical inhibition/facilitation and its potential to predicte depression and slow-wave sleep deprivation using random forests.
+I have presented this research at the SLEEP 2024 conference, held in Houston, Texas.
+I am also the developer and maintainer of an official Julia package for EEG analysis.

 My intellectual life, however, is hardly limited to neuroscience or computer science.
 Originally, I wanted to major in philosophy, to the study of which I devoted my teenage years.
 It was only at eighteen years of age that, upon discovering the work of Bertrand Russell, and subsequently that of Frege, I became interested in mathematics and formal logics.
 These interests, combined with my taste for the philosophy of mind, are what evolved into a passion for computer science and, particularly, its application to neuroscience.

-I also write (very questionable) poetry, though without an interest in publishing.
-Despite what became my professional destiny, I like to think I am a literary man more than a scientific one, and poetry was always my favorite form of literature.
-I also play the classical guitar, an instrument I studied from age nine to seventeen.
+I am also a (questionable) writer and musician.
+Despite what became my professional destiny, I like to think I am a literary man more than a scientific one.

 This blog is not a professional blog.
 It is an attempt at building a shrine to all those which I hold to be the dearest things of life.